IST: 00:00 PM

 • UCAS application — submitted in Year 13 (October for Oxbridge/medicine, January for most others).
 Includes personal statement, predicted grades, and teacher reference.

 • Student finance — UK-settled NRIs (ILR holders, British citizens) qualify for student loans.
-The loan covers tuition (up to £9,535/year) and living costs.
+The loan covers tuition (£9,790/year for 2026/27) and part of living costs.
+Eligibility depends on settled status and three years of ordinary residence before the course starts — see the degree cost planner for what happens when that test fails.

 Indian university path (if returning to India)